WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

     }
 }
 ```

-All `if` expressions start with the keyword `if`, followed by a condition.
-Blocks of code associated with the conditions in if expressions are sometimes called _arms_, just like the arms in `match` expressions.

-Optionally, we can also include an `else` expression to give the program an alternative block of code to execute should the condition evaluate to `false`.

-If you don't provide an `else` expression and the condition is `false`, the program will just skip the `if` block and move on to the next bit of code.

 It's also worth noting that the condition must be a `bool`.
 If the condition isn't a `bool`, we'll get an error.
 For example, try running the following code: